 Now that I am sitting next to Anna, I wonder if I should try to build some rapport with her and get to know her a bit better.
 Until now there has not been much to build on.
 She has kept to herself most of the time, waiting for us on a bench, staying behind in the apartment, avoiding restaurants, and not saying much about anything.
 I ask her where she met Rita.

-“And you invited me into your house afterwards,” Rita interjects from the front seat.
+“And you invited me into your house afterward,” Rita interjects from the front seat.

 “My mother was already sick then and I was taking care of her, that’s why I had a table by the door, outside the house,” Anna explains.